level12/keg-auth/readme.rst

       - ``from keg_auth import CrudView``
       - because the standard action routes are predefined, you can assign specific permission(s) to them in the view's `permissions` dictionary, keyed by action (e.g. `permissions['add'] = 'foo'`)

+-  Limiting login and password reset attempts

+   -  Login and password reset attempts can be limited by registering an Attempt entity.
+      The Attempt entity must be a subclass of `AttemptMixin`.
+   -  Login attempts are limited by counting failed attempts.
+A successful login attempt will reset the limit counter.
+   -  Reset attempts are limited by counting all password reset attempts.
+   -  Attempt limiting can be configured with the following options:

+      -  `KEGAUTH_LOGIN_ATTEMPT_LIMIT`
+      -  `KEGAUTH_LOGIN_ATTEMPT_TIMESPAN`
+      -  `KEGAUTH_LOGIN_ATTEMPT_LOCKOUT`
+      -  `KEGAUTH_RESET_ATTEMPT_LIMIT`
+      -  `KEGAUTH_RESET_ATTEMPT_TIMESPAN`
+      -  `KEGAUTH_RESET_ATTEMPT_LOCKOUT`

+      | Limit: maximum number of attempts within the timespan.
+      | Timespan: timespan in seconds in which the limit can be reached.
+      | Lockout: timespan in seconds until a successful attempt can be made after the limit is reached.
+   -  CLI `purge-attempts` will delete attempts for a given username.
+Optionally accepts `--attempt-type` argument to only delete attempts of a certain type.

 User Login During Testing
 -------------------------